Muvattupuzha: Suburbs

-Kizhakkekara and Randaattinkara (Randarkara or Randar) lies on the eastern part of the town on the banks of the Muvattupuzha river.
+Kizhakkekara and Randaattinkara (Randarkara or Randar) lie on the eastern part of the town on the banks of the Muvattupuzha River.
 About 9 km southwards, Muvattupuzha town is covered by a hilly region of 40–60 m above sea level that crosses the Kottayam and Piravom routes; most of these hills are rubber plantations.

 The old Muvattupuzha bridge built over the Muvattupuzha river was the first concrete bridge in Asia, and was completed in 1914.
 It serves as the connection between Nehru Park and Kacherithazham.

 The nearby panchayaths mostly have agriculture and small- and medium-scale industries.
 Pineapple and rubber plantations are the common agrarian products.
 Match box industries, plywood factories, saw mills, paper, plastic and wood carton production are the main industries in this area.
 KINFRA's Small Industries Park in Nellad is 9 km from Muvattupuzha on SH41.